Parkland-Corporation-Filld/health/README.md

 # Filld Laravel / Lumen Health check
 A simple plugin for Laravel / Lumen, which enumerates your database connections, and returns a JSON block showing if the connections are healthy or not.
+It specifically doesn't show the connection names so as to not leak confidential information.

 ```JSON
 {